erhsparks/app_academy_prepwork/w1/w1d1/exercises/class-extensions.md

 - Refactor your `Array#my_transpose` method to work with any rectangular matrix (not necessarily a square one).
-- Refactor your `String#caesar` method to work with strings containing both upper- and lower-case letters.
+- Refactor your `String#caesar` method to work with strings containing both upper- and lowercase letters.